ZaidAfane3/phase2-docs/README.md

     kubeadm=1.34.1-1.1 \
     kubectl=1.34.1-1.1

-# Hold the verions of these packages so when apt upgrade/update is run, it doesn't upgrade these packages
+# Hold the versions of these packages so when apt upgrade/update is run, it doesn't upgrade these packages
 sudo apt-mark hold kubelet kubeadm kubectl

 # Verify Installation